 Data Storage in Kestra

-Understand where different data components (inputs, outputs, logs, etc.) are stored in Kestra's architecture.
+Understand where different data components (inputs, outputs, logs, and more) are stored in Kestra’s architecture.

 Overview

-Kestra processes and stores various data components, including flow definitions, workflow inputs, outputs, logs, execution metadata, and more.
-Understanding where these components are stored is beneficial for optimizing performance, configuring persistence, and integrating with external storage solutions.
+Kestra processes and stores a variety of data, including flow definitions, workflow inputs, outputs, logs, execution metadata, and more.
+Understanding how these components are stored helps optimize performance, configure persistence, and integrate with external storage systems.

 ---|---|---|